Leah O'Brien

-Leah Marie O'Brien-Amico (born September 9, 1974) is an American, former collegiate All-American, three-time Olympian, left-handed-hitting softball outfielder and sports commentator originally from Chino, California.
-O'Brien-Amico is best known for playing for the Arizona Wildcats (1993–1997, winning three National Championships) and earning gold medals at the 1996, 2000 and 2004 Olympics.
-She is a USA Softball Hall of Fame honoree.
+Leah Marie O'Brien-Amico (born September 9, 1974) is an American, former college softball outfielder, author, speaker and sports commentator.
+She is currently the head coach for the Florida Vibe of the Association of Fastpitch Professionals (AFP).
+She is best known for playing college softball at Arizona from 1993 to 1997, winning three National Championships, and earning gold medals at the 1996, 2000 and 2004 Summer Olympics.
+She is a USA Softball Hall of Fame honoree having been inducted in 2009.

-Arizona Wildcats
+College career

 Born in Garden Grove, California, O'Brien-Amico graduated from Don Lugo High School in nearby Chino in 1992 and attended the University of Arizona.
 Playing for the Arizona Wildcats softball team, she was named to the First Team All-Pac-10 for her freshman efforts.
 At the 1993 Women's College World Series, the Wildcats faced rival UCLA in the finale and with the only hit allowed, she drove in the game-winning run off Lisa Fernandez.
 It was Arizona's second title.

 O'Brien-Amico earned First Team All-American honors to accompany conference honors.
 It was Arizona's second title.
 Her 16 doubles were the second best total and still rank top-10 for the Wildcats.

 Returning to defend their title at the WCWS, O'Brien-Amico hit .750 (9/12 with 5 RBIs, a home run and two doubles) to set the tournament record for batting average.
 Eventually the Wildcats were able to successfully defend their title, besting the Cal State Northridge Matadors on May 30, 1994.
 O'Brien-Amico was perfect at the plate (3/3) and scored two runs against pitchers Jennifer Richardson and Amy Windmiller to be named All-Tournament.

 For her junior year after red-shirting for the Atlanta Olympics, O'Brien-Amico earned all-season honors for a third straight year.
 She broke the school record for doubles and her 101 hits was a top-5 record.
 She still ranks top-10 all-time in both categories.